 Fix 1 – Repair system files

 Missing or corrupted system files is one of the most common causes that your Oculus Link malfunction or goes black.
-To fix it, you should perform a thorough scan and repair of your computer.
+To identify what’s the problem and fix it, you should perform a thorough scan and repair of your computer.

-Reimage is a powerful Windows repair solution with various functions.
-It can not only deals with hardware-related issues, but also detect any security threats like viruses or malware, and improve your PC’s stability.
+Fortect is a powerful Windows repair solution with various functions.
+It can not only deals with hardware-related issues, but also detect security threats like viruses or malware, and improve your PC’s stability.
 Most importantly, it doesn’t harm your custom settings or personal data.

 After the repair completes, test if Oculus Link is back on track.
 If not, move on to the second fix.